scalarorg/fastevm/terraform/client-node/README.md

 # FastEVM Client Node

-This directory contains a standalone Terraform configuration for deploying a FastEVM client node.
+A standalone Terraform configuration for deploying a FastEVM client node that can test and interact with FastEVM blockchain networks.
 The client node is completely separate from the main FastEVM network and can be deployed independently.

 ## 🚀 Quick Start

-### 1. Prerequisites
+### Prerequisites

 ```bash
 # Install required tools